pl8n4/Restaurant-Management-System/README.md

 Group Members - Joey Gallichio, Evan Boyd, Jake Morgan, Pablo Lasarte

-Project Description - Our project is aiming and managing a restaurant by developing a comprehensive digital solution that compresses the management together.
-It includes menu management, order processing, table reservation, inventory management, customer loyalty programs and employee scheduling.
-By integrating the essential components into a single system, we are able to enhance customer experience and optimize resource utilization for restaurant owners and staff
+Restaurant Management System

+A Java-based project created for a Java OOP course, aimed at simplifying restaurant management.
+The system integrates functionalities like menu management, order handling, table reservations, inventory tracking, and employee scheduling, with a focus on Object-Oriented Programming principles and robust testing using JUnit.